 We trust that God’s Holy Spirit is the presence of Jesus within his community of believers today.
 Through his life, death and resurrection Jesus makes the promised Spirit a reality in the lives of all who are baptized into his name.
 We want to move as the Spirit moves, trusting that the Spirit provides the ongoing church with all that is needed.

-We believe that Jesus calls us to discipleship.
+We trust that Jesus calls us to discipleship.
 We first surrender ourselves to the power of his Spirit to transform our actions, our speech, our thoughts, indeed our entire being into the image of his Son.
 We are then called to teach and make disciples of other people.

-We believe that God calls us to community.
+We trust that God calls us to community.
 The only thing God declared “not good” was man living without community.
 We are called by God to live in relationship.
 We are a better people when we love each other well, as Jesus both demonstrated and calls us to do.

-We believe that we are a community with a commission to care for the neighborhood entrusted to us.
+We trust that we are a community with a commission to care for the neighborhood entrusted to us.
 We gather together for encouragement and renewal in faith, then we are commissioned to go and live our baptized faith in the streets, homes and workplaces of everyday life.
 We are a community of God’s people sent into the world, to care for God’s people and for God’s earth.